bloominstituteoftechnology/Graphs/projects/adventure/README.md

 You know you are done when you have exactly 500 entries (0-499) in your graph and no `'?'` in the adjacency dictionaries.
 To do this, you will need to write a traversal algorithm that logs the path into `traversal_path` as it walks.

+Your solution **must** generate the solution by using graph traversal algorithms.
+Hardcoding a solution is not acceptable.

 ## Hints

 There are a few smaller graphs in the file which you can test your traversal method on before committing to the large graph.
 You may find these easier to debug.